ferrolho/jekyll-theme-libretto/README.md

-# jekyll-theme-libretto
+# Libretto - Jekyll Theme

-Libretto is a responsive one-column Jekyll theme with classic styling and careful typographic details
+Libretto is a responsive one-column Jekyll theme with classic styling and careful typographic details.
+It is based on the [Libretto Wordpress theme](https://wordpress.org/themes/libretto/).